AdamAPL/privacy-policy/privacy-policy-en.md

 The app uses the device's location solely for the following purposes:

-- To display the distance to nearby tourist attractions and restaurants
+- To display the distance to landmarks, tourist attractions, and restaurants.
 - To assist in providing directions to selected places

 Location data is processed **locally on the user's device** and is never sent to any server or stored externally.